-Tracker includes a mobile app for iOS and Android devices that efficiently runs in the background to capture location tracks, then feeds these tracks directly into a location tracking feature service, a new capability within ArcGISEnterprise 10.7 (ArcGISOnline support started in June).
+Tracker includes mobile for арр iOS and Android devices that efficiently runs in the background to capture location tracks, then feeds these tracks directly into a location tracking feature service, a new capability within ArcGIS Enterprise 10.7 (ArcGIS Online support started in June).
 Location tracks can be viewed and interrogated by authorised viewers with the Track Viewer web app or other visualisation and analysis tools in ArcGIS that leverage its location tracking capability.